-In 1877 Cantrell & Cochrane successfully trademarked the “Club Soda” name in Britain and Ireland.
+Cantrell & Cochrane successfully trademarked the “Club Soda” name in Britain and Ireland in 1877.

-Cantrell retired from the partnership in 1883, leaving Cochrane as the sole proprietor, although the Cantrell & Cochrane name was retained.
+Cantrell retired from the partnership due to ill heath in 1883.
+Cochrane remained as the sole proprietor, although the Cantrell & Cochrane name was retained.

-According to the Belfast Morning News, by 1884 Cantrell & Cochrane was the largest soft drink manufacturer in the world.
+According to the Belfast Morning News, Cantrell & Cochrane was the largest soft drink manufacturer in the world by 1884.

-By 1885 the Dublin works employed around 500 people and had an annual production capacity of nearly 30 million bottles a year.
+The Dublin works employed around 500 people by 1885 and had an annual production capacity of nearly 30 million bottles a year.
 Almost all of Nassau Place was occupied.
 The city and suburban trade employed sixteen two-horse vans.
 The Belfast factory was of a similar size.

 The Belfast Morning News claimed in 1885 that what Guinness was to porter, and Bass was to pale ale, Cantrell & Cochrane was to ginger ale, especially in America.

 Cantrell & Cochrane became a private limited liability company in 1898.
 The company was awarded a Royal Warrant by the King of Great Britain in 1901.

 By the time Henry Cochrane died in 1904, Cantrell & Cochrane was one of the largest Irish exporters.
-He was succeeded as chairman by his son, Ernest Cecil Cochrane (1874 – 1952).
+He was succeeded as chairman by his son, Ernest Cecil Cochrane (1873 – 1952).

 Cantrell died in 1909 with an estate valued at £70,045.